Climate and Average Weather Year Round in Chicago Illinois, United States

 Chicago experiences significant seasonal variation in the perceived humidity.

-The muggier period of the year lasts for 3.4 months, from June 6 to September 17, during which time the comfort level is muggy, oppressive, or miserable at least 11% of the time.
-The muggiest day of the year is August 1, with muggy conditions 42% of the time.
+The muggier period of the year lasts for 3.6 months, from June 4 to September 22, during which time the comfort level is muggy, oppressive, or miserable at least 12% of the time.
+The month with the most muggy days in Chicago is July, with 14.1 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.